fishspeech/fishspeech.github.io/index.md

 Currently, I am pursuing a bachelor's in Art History and Religious Studies at the University of Chicago, with an expected graduation date of March 2023.

 Below are some of the things I have done, as well as things I plan to do.
-Resume available upon request.
+Resume available upon request at anguyen34 at uchicago dot edu.

 ## Curation